-Clifford P. McDaniel, age 57, has served as one of our independent directors since February 2016.
+Clifford P. McDaniel, age 58, has served as one of our independent directors since February 2016.
 Since February 2015, Mr. McDaniel has served as an Executive Managing Director of the Affordable Housing Group in the Houston office of ARA, a Newmark Company, a real estate investment brokerage firm.
 From January 1996 to February 2015, Mr. McDaniel served as a Principal with ARA.
 In his roles at ARA, Mr. McDaniel has developed expertise in the financial and procedural aspects of real estate transactions for multiple institutional clients.
 Mr. McDaniel also serves at the Executive Director of On Track Ministries, Vice President of Club Outreach Ministries and Secretary of West Houston 15 MUD.
-Mr. McDaniel received a Bachelor of Science degree in Communications from the University of Texas in 1984.
+Mr. McDaniel received a B.S. in Communications from the University of Texas at Austin.